2026 年度の講義概要のデータベースを検索します。カリキュラムツリーへのリンク

 定期試験を行わず、平常試験(小テスト・レポート等)で総合評価する。

-The course will be assessed by formative and summative assessment.
+The course will be assessed by formative and summative assessments.
 Formative assessment will be undertaken throughout the term and consist of short practical exercises and group discussions.
 The full summative assessment will comprise meeting the following requirements.

-The third task is a multimedia presentation on a given topic.
-This is a short (10-15 minutes) presentation (e.g., PowerPoint, poster, panel discussion, documentary, or any other format) that investigates and explores a specific topic of relevance to Japan in an area of relevant concern.
+discussion, or any other format) that investigates and explores a specific topic of relevance to Japan in an area of relevant concern.
 This can be done as an individual or group production.
 Completion of this task (in addition to all other tasks mentioned above) will make the student eligible for A-S grades.

 基準・評価 / Evaluation Criteria・Assessment Policy